melroseceballos/CSS-Fundamentals/README.md

 - Merge Pull Request
 - Confirm Pull Request
 - Check to see that your changes have been successfully made to the master branch

+## Submit Your Final Product
+- As we've done before, submit your repo by creating a pull request to the classroom repo.
+- For a walkthrough on how to do that, visit this [markdown](https://git.generalassemb.ly/SEIR-Mariposa/Intro-to-GA/blob/main/Submitting%20Deliverables.md#creating-a-pull-request)